-Roma SparitaSince the restaurant Roma Sparita blazed onto the Rome dining scene over 10 years ago, it has been a power center that bolsters the meaning of tradition and innovation with its original dishes.
-Its pièce de résistance is the outdoor terrace which comes to life especially during the summer.
-The menu packs multiple Roman-style dishes, from the 'bucatini all'amatriciana' to the 'trippa alla Romana'.
+Roma SparitaSince the restaurant Roma Sparita blazed onto the Rome dining scene over ten years ago, it has been a power center that bolsters the meaning of tradition and innovation with its original dishes.
+Its pièce de résistance is the outdoor terrace that comes to life, especially during the summer.
+The menu packs multiple Roman-style dishes, from the bucatini all'amatriciana to the trippa alla Romana.

 Phone: +39 06 580 0757

 Trattoria Da Cesare al CasalettoThe menu of Trattoria Da Cesare al Casaletto stands out for its simplicity and Roman-style dishes.
-Far from the well-beaten tourist track, this trattoria — with its simple decor and a few tables— offers the best fritti (deep-fried food) in town, along with carbonara, rigatoni with oxtail sauce, and gricia.
+Far from the well-beaten tourist track, this trattoria — with its simple decor and a few tables at an airy venue with a vine-covered patio — offers the best fritti (deep-fried food) in town, along with carbonara, rigatoni with oxtail sauce, and gricia.
 Paired with the extensive wine list, the trattoria pulls off a winning formula.

 Phone: +39 06 536015